MicrosoftDocs/mixed-reality/enthusiast-guide/wmr-health-safety-comfort.md

 ---
-title: Windows Mixed Reality headset health and safety
+title: Windows Mixed Reality headset safety, health, and comfort
 description: Learn how to stay healthy, safe, and comfortable when using Windows Mixed Reality immersive headsets with virtual reality apps.
 author: sean-kerawala
 ms.author: sekerawa